-- -h, --help show this help message and exit - --build_dir BUILD_DIR set the build directory (default: %(default)s) (default: build) - --port PORT set the PORT number (default: %(default)s) (default: 8000)
+- -h, --help show this help message and exit - --dist-dir DIST_DIR set the dist directory (default: %(default)s) (default: dist) - --port PORT set the PORT number (default: %(default)s) (default: 8000)

 pyodide mkpkg

 Make a new pyodide package.
 Creates a simple template that will work for most pure Python packages, but will have to be edited for more complex things.